edgarfinn/React-Redux-Pixabay-Finder/README.md

 - Some colour + search-term combinations yield no result at all, therefore crashing (eg: purple airline).

+  - Suggested solution:
-  - Suggested solution: test for every colour + search-term combination.
+    - test for every colour + search-term combination.
 For those that do not return a response status code of 200, remove the search-term from the list of options when the colour-selected is that of the failing test.
+    - provide error message for empty response data lists in case of any other unforseen corner cases.
+    - ensure that the image components do not try to render, and reducers do not attempt to update state if image data is not returned from the api.

+- No tests!
+  - Due to a time constraints, unit testing was neglected.
+Given a little more familiarity and experience with jest, enzyme and testing react and redux components, this should be a priority in any future iterations.